-This soup is so easy to make, and is probably the most popular winter soup in Australia, if not the world.
-It's fantastic in this basic classic pumpkin soup recipe, but then you can make all sorts of variations on the theme once you’ve got the basic soup done.
+This classic pumpkin soup is healthy, easy to make and very satisfying.
+I like that you can make this simple soup just like it is here, but you can also make all sorts of variations on the theme once you’ve got the basic soup done.
 It is gluten free and vegetarian if you choose vegetable stock instead of chicken stock.

 Health in a bowl.